 Source: NYS Vehicle & Traffic Law § 370(4) (nysenate.gov)

-If you or a loved one was injured in a motor vehicle accident (including in a for-hire vehicle), you can contact the Sternberg Injury Law Firm for information on your options
+If you or a loved one was injured in a motor vehicle where the vehicle was a for-hire vehicle, you can contact the Sternberg Injury Law Firm.

 Disclaimer: All the content of this website has been prepared by Benjamin Goldman Law Office PC for informational purposes only and does not constitute legal advice.
 The information on this website shall not be construed as an offer to represent you, nor is it intended to create, nor shall the receipt of such information constitute, an attorney-client relationship.
 Our hope is that you will find the information useful and informative, and we would be happy to communicate with you and answer any questions you may have about our legal services.
 Readers should not act upon the information on this website, or decide not to act based upon the information on this website, without first seeking appropriate professional counsel from an attorney licensed in the home state of the drivers license of the person who received the relevant traffic citation.